7 days a week24 hours a day

 The Chaplaincy Unit provides 52 weekly program offerings to inmates.

-The Classification Unit is responsible for determining the best housing within the detention center for inmates.
+The Classification Unit is responsible for determining the best housing for inmates within the detention center.

 The Counseling Unit trains sworn and civilian staff as well as offers services to inmates.